TN gets 486 O2 concentrators from China through USISPF

 These concentrators will be deployed at various hospitals and Covid-19 care centres in each of these districts.

-The Government of Tamil Nadu expressed its appreciation for the efforts of USISPF.—IANS
+The Government of Tamil Nadu expressed its appreciation for the efforts of USISPF.